Making the Workplace Better with an Industrial/Organizational Psychology Master’s Degree

 Industrial/Organizational Psychology Program Format

 This is a two-year, part-time program with evening classes.
-Industrial organizational psychology master’s degree completion time will depend on the timing of your final capstone experience, which can be an internship, capstone course or optional thesis.
+The industrial/organizational psychology master’s degree completion time will depend on the timing of your final capstone experience, which can be an internship or thesis.

 A Network for the Rest of Your Life